TeamMoegMC/TheWinterRescue/kubejs/assets/README.md

 If you find something wrong or inproper, feel free to send issue(Question) including correct translation or prs to us, we would review and change asap.
 ## Reminders
 - Please DO NOT change or translate any folder name.
+- You should keep file extensions the same with the original file name.
+Such as, Source file is `en_us.json` and translated file should be name after `<locale code>.json`.

+Above are essential rules. __Not following these rules would cause your files INVALID and NOT being able to take effect!__

+Also, we recommend to follow these rules:
 - You should state What you have done in commit message or pull-request message, so that we could easily review and merge.

+Following these rules would make our work easier.
+__Thank you for your cooperation.__
 ## Other mods
 Some of the mods are made by us:
 1. [Immersive Industry](https://github.com/TeamMoegMC/ImmersiveIndustry)